Shamash School: Building

-The school was adjacent to the popular hotel "Sabah al-Khayr" and on the other side, it was next to Hassan Ajami Café, facing the Haydar Khanah Mosque.
+The school was adjacent to the popular hotel "Sabah al-Khayr" and on the other side, it was next to Hassan Ajami Café, facing the Haydar-Khana Mosque.

 The school had large classrooms and rooms surrounded by big windows that allowed natural light and fresh air.
 There was a synagogue occupying part of the ground floor, and the rooms on the upper floor included a large laboratory fully equipped for chemistry experiments.
 Additionally, there was a large theater for plays and a special lounge for the female students in the fourth and fifth grades.